cpnota/autonomous-learning-library/docs/source/guide/basic_concepts.rst

     # create an Atari environment on the gpu
     env = AtariEnvironment('Breakout', device='cuda')

-    # create a classic control environment on the compute
+    # create a classic control environment on the cpu
     env = GymEnvironment('CartPole-v0')

     # create a PyBullet environment on the cpu